-Adrenaline or Epinephrine, Adrenal Glands and Stress Response
+Adrenaline or Epinephrine, Noradrenaline, and the Stress Response

 The right adrenal gland (identified from the owner's point of view) is triangular in shape.
 The left adrenal gland has a semilunar shape, as shown in the video screen above.

 Benefit During an Emergency